IBS-C vs Motility Disorders: When Fiber Makes You Worse

 • Slow movement through the small intestine

-• Can contribute to bloating, nausea, and nutritional issues
+• Can contribute to bloating, nausea, plus nutritional issues

 Fiber works by adding bulk and holding water, which helps stimulate bowel movements in healthy colons.
 But in motility disorders: